gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 ---

 ## VIII.
-Lattice QCD — Computing the Uncomputable
+Lattice QCD: Computing the Uncomputable

 Perturbation theory fails at low energies.
 How do we compute QCD predictions there?

 **Lattice QCD:**

-Discretize spacetime on a lattice — spacing $$a$$, volume $$L^4$$.
+Discretize spacetime on a lattice: spacing $$a$$, volume $$L^4$$.

 The path integral becomes a finite sum: